Southwestern Corn Salad

 Made with black beans, tomatoes, peppers, onions and a lime dressing, Southwestern corn salad works as a salad, salsa or relish.

-I love Southwestern corn salad's versatility as well as its taste.
+This tasty dish is also incredibly versatile.
 I sometimes serve it as a salad piled atop a bed of crisp lettuce, sometimes as a dip with tortilla chips, and sometimes as a relish atop a nice piece of smoked or grilled meat.

 During warm weather, it goes wonderfully with smoked pork ribs, brisket, grilled shrimp or fish tacos (see the video below for a delicious grilled fish recipe).
 When colder weather hits, it's a tasty alternative to Mexican rice when served as a side dish with a big pan of enchiladas.
-Take it to your next potluck with a big bag of corn chips, and watch the disappearing act as party-goers scoop it up as a dip.
+Take it to your next potluck with a big bag of corn chips and watch the disappearing act as party-goers scoop it up as a dip.
 Another option is to throw in some corkscrew pasta and chunks of grilled chicken -- then you've got a delicious main dish for a make-ahead supper that you can pull out on a busy weeknight.

 Fresh corn or frozen?